ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 <a name="grouping-texts"></a>
 ## Grouping Texts by Category

 Categories are a means to group and label texts in the system.
-By default there are two fixed categories: `Published` and `Uncategorized`.
+By default there is one fixed category—`Uncategorized`—into which all texts will initially flow until a user moves them to a created category.

-To move a text from one category to another, simply click on the up/down arrows to the right of the text name.
+To move a text from one category to another, simply click on the horizontal “grab” bars on the far right side of the category container, beside the trash can and edit pencil icons.

-A text in the `Published` category receives distinct treatment considered in the following section, `Published Texts`.

 ### Uncategorized

 `Uncategorized` serves as the staging ground for all texts that are initially ingested.
-This category does not have a limit on the number of texts it can hold, nor are texts in this collection overlaid with a title ribbon.
+This category does not have a limit on the number of texts it can hold, nor are texts in this collection overlaid with a title ribbon to which custom categorized texts are subject.

 ### Custom Categories

 If your project requires grouping texts in distinct clusters, or if you simply wish to indicate what state the text being presented is in (e.g., First Draft, Peer-Reviewed, etc.) you can create a custom category that will support those ends.

-To create a custom category click on the `Create a new category` button, and a drawer will open from the right asking you to name it.
+To create a custom category, click on the `Create a new category` button, and a drawer will open from the right asking you to name it.
 Click `Create Category`, and the new section will appear in both the front- and backend interfaces:

 ![Backend Categories](/docs/assets/projects/backend-categories.png)

 ![Frontend Categories](/docs/assets/projects/frontend-categories.png)

 By default new categories are empty.
 When you move a project into a custom category the reader will overlay the bottom of the text with a yellow ribbon the category name.
-Here we have *War of the Worlds*, which we can see from the shots above is in the `Markdown Sample` category and displays a ribbon to the same effect:
+Here we have an extract from the text titled *For Thought in the Act*, which we can see from the shots above is in the `Supporting Texts` category and displays a ribbon to the same effect:

 ![Title Ribbon](/docs/assets/projects/title-ribbon.png)